 Introduction

-The application of 3D imaging in taphonomy has increased in the last years.
-These studies are often aimed at analysing bone surface modifications (BSM) such as butchering marks, gnawing marks or modifications due to trampling and abrasion by sediments [1-6].
-The aim of such taphonomic study is to better understand hominin behaviour through time [7-10].
-At the university of Siena, 3D imaging has been applied in the study of BSMs since 2009, by means of a Hirox KH-7700 digital microscope [2-4, 9,11,12].
-A first pilot study, inspired by the results achieved by colleagues [1], focused on the distinction between the cut mark cross-sections (i.e. elongated striations on the bone surfaces) produced with different tools (metal knives and retouched/unretouched flint implements).
-The obtained results [2] demonstrated how a morphometrical approach can be useful to characterize and study cross-sections of bone surface modifications from archaeological sites.
-In addition, it demonstrated that the analysis of only one median cross-section per mark can be enough to separate between different sets of striae.
-Further research was carried out to understand how specific tools and actions can influence the morphology and morphometry of cut mark cross-sections [3,4].
-In particular, it was observed that a same “category” of lithic implement (for instance, an unretouched flint flake) can leave different traces when used for different tasks, such as for butchery activities or for the production of engraved art objects on flat bones [4].
-At the same time, other research groups began to use geometric morphometrics to distinguish different types of BSMs, achieving interesting results [7,13-16].
-In this paper we use a geometric morphometric approach to analyse the cross-sections of two sets of incisions, which were produced in two previous experimental works, in order to evaluate cross-sectional variability of the traces produced with similar lithic implements (two burins) [4] and with an unretouched flint flake [2].
-The aim of this contribution is to link the characteristics of the grooves with those of the cutting edges of the tools used.
+The application of 3D imaging in taphonomy has increased in recent years.
+These studies are often aimed at analysing bone-surface modifications (BSM), such as butchering marks, gnawing marks or modifications due to trampling and abrasion caused by sediments [1]-[6].
+The aim of such taphonomic studies is to better understand hominin behaviour through time [7]-[10].
+At the University of Siena, 3D imaging has been applied to the study of BSMs since 2009 using a Hirox KH-7700 digital microscope [2]-[4], [9], [11], [12].
+A first pilot study, inspired by results achieved by colleagues [1], focused on the distinction between the cut-mark cross sections (i.e. elongated striations on the bone surfaces) produced with different tools (metal knives and retouched/unretouched flint implements).
+The obtained results [2] demonstrated how a morphometrical approach can be useful to characterise and study cross sections of BSMs from archaeological sites.
+In addition, it demonstrated that the analysis of only one median cross section per mark can be enough to separate different sets of striae.
+Further research has been carried out to understand how specific tools and actions could influence the morphology and morphometry of cut-mark cross sections [3], [4].
+In particular, it has been observed that the same ‘category’ of lithic implement (for instance, an unretouched flint flake) can leave different traces when used for different tasks, such as for butchery activities or for the production of engraved art objects on flat bones [4].
+At the same time, other research groups have begun to use geometric morphometrics to distinguish different types of BSMs, achieving interesting results [7], [13]-[16].
+In this paper, we use a geometric morphometric approach to analyse the cross sections of two sets of incisions, produced in two previous experimental works, in order to evaluate the cross-sectional variability of the traces produced by similar lithic implements (two burins) [4] and by an unretouched flint flake [2].
+The aim of this contribution is to link the characteristics of the grooves to those of the cutting edges of the tools used.

 MATERIALS AND METHODS

-Figure 1. a: 3D image of the active edge of the burins; b: depth of the cut measured on the cross-sections; c: landmarks placed on the cross sections.
+Figure 1. a: 3D image of the active edge of the burins; b: depth of the cut measured in the cross sections; c: landmarks placed on the cross sections.